 My book, Beyond Mars and Venus, helps couples create more passionate, inspired, and sex-filled relationships so neither partner feels the need to look for someone else.

-The best relationships take good communication, patience, and trust, but you are rewarded with an intense intimacy and Soul Mate connection that cannot only be felt with that partner.
+The best relationships take good communication, patience, and trust, but you are rewarded with an intense intimacy and Soul Mate connection that can only be felt with that partner.

 Grow in love,